with-gjames/ansible/README.md

 We can parse the output with split()
 {{ trunk_ports.stdout_lines[0] }} will convert the output into lines.
 Each line is procssed individually.
 Split will then parse the line into tokens.
-We want the first token, so we referenece it with split()[0]
+We want the first token, so we reference it with split()[0]
 And because we want to remain idempotent, we convert the Gi or Fa into the full interface name with a regex